omertarikkoc/woodysfur/site/content/_index.md

 ---
+title: >-
-title: Luxury Furs in Houston
-subtitle: We take pride in searching all over the world for trends
+  Luxury Furs in Houston:We take pride in searching all over the world for trends
+subtitle: ' We are offering curb side pick-up if you choose not to come in the store.
+We hope everyone is doing well and please stay safe.'
 image: /img/dsc07508-resized.jpg
 values:
   heading: 'Dear Valued Customers:'